 I don't have any medical qualifications, can I still be involved?

-What happens after I have sent in my application?
+What happens after I send in my application?

 When we have received your form, we will email you asking for supporting documents to be checked.
 Once checked and approved we will email you to confirm mutually convenient dates.
-Once we have confirmed your dates you can go ahead and book your flight.
 Please do not book any flights until you are explicitly told to do so.
 In instances where you may not have sufficient documents, we assess each case individually.
 You may have other skills that can be beneficial and we may make an exception.

 Is there a dress code?